-There were four main factors stated by Giovanni Leone, an Architect in Venice since 1981, which together created the extreme high waters.
+Giovanni Leone , an Architect in Venice since 1981, states there are 4 reasons, which together, create the extreme high waters.

 The speed at which the water came can arguable be said to be accentuated by human intervention in the canals and lagoon openings.
 These have deepened over years to allow greater ship traffic in particular cruise ships where they should not otherwise be.
 But results in a mass of water building speed in these unnatural depths.
 Scirocco is a type of wind that comes from the south and pushes the sea water into the lagoon and over the city.